tomatolog/manticore/docs/6_extending_sphinx/sphinx_udfs_user_defined_functions.rst

 are known and will be passed.
 You can check them in the initialization function and return an error if they are of an unsupported type.

-UDFs can receive arguments of pretty much any valid internal Sphinx type.
+UDFs can receive arguments of pretty much any valid internal Manticore type.
 Refer to ``sphinx_udf_argtype`` enumeration in ``sphinxudf.h`` for a full list.
 Most of the types map straightforwardly to the respective C types.
 The most notable exception is the SPH\_UDF\_TYPE\_FACTORS